 TGad Editor: Modify P333L16-19 as follows:

 initiator TXSS (see also 9.35.4).
-During a CBAP an initiator may obtain a TXOP with an initiator TXSS or may transmit a Grant frame to the responder during the TXOP with the Beamforming Training and isInitiatorTXSS fields of the BF Control field set to 1, in which case an initiator TXSS starts following a PIFS interval after the end of the Grant frame transmission.
+During a CBAP an initiator may obtain a TXOP with an initiator TXSS or may transmit a Grant frame to the responder with the Beamforming Training and isInitiatorTXSS fields of the BF Control field set to 1.
+A responder that receives such a Grant frame in a CBAP and that has the Grant ACK Supported field equal to 1 in the responder’s DMG Capabilities element shall respond with a Grant ACK frame SIFS interval after the reception of the Grant frame.
+In the Grant ACK frame, the responder shall set the Beamforming Training field to 1.
+The initiator starts the initiator TXSS SIFS interval after the reception of the Grant ACK frame if the Grant ACK Supported field in the responder’s DMG Capabilities element is 1, or PIFS interval after the transmission the Grant frame otherwise.
+To transmit a Grant frame during a TXOP, the TXOP holder shall first terminate the TXOP by transmitting a CF-End frame followed by the transmission of the Grant frame PIFS interval after the end of the last CF-End frame transmission.

 TGad Editor: Modify P334L28-31 as follows

 During a CBAP, an initiator shall not obtain a TXOP with an initiator RXSS.
-Within a TXOP, an initiator may transmit a Grant frame to the responder with the Beamforming Training field set to 1 and the isInitiatorTXSS field set to 0, in which case an initiator RXSS starts following a PIFS interval after the end of the Grant frame transmission.
+Within a CBAP, an initiator may transmit a Grant frame to the responder with the Beamforming Training field set to 1 and the isInitiatorTXSS field set to 0.
+A responder that receives such a Grant frame in a CBAP and that has the Grant ACK Supported field equal to 1 in the responder’s DMG Capabilities element shall respond with a Grant ACK frame SIFS interval after the reception of the Grant frame.
+In the Grant ACK frame, the responder shall set the Beamforming Training field to 1.
+The initiator starts the initiator RXSS SIFS interval after the reception of the Grant ACK frame if the Grant ACK Supported field in the responder’s DMG Capabilities element is 1, or PIFS interval after the transmission the Grant frame otherwise.

 TGad Editor: Modify table 8-1a as follows: